 New oral anticoagulants: what you need to know

-Australian doctors have a choice of three direct-acting oral anticoagulants (DOACs) to treat patients with nonvalvular atrial fibrillation but until now there has been little to guide their decision-making.
+There are of three direct-acting oral anticoagulants (DOACs) to treat patients with nonvalvular atrial fibrillation but there has been little guidance on which to use when.

-While head-to-head trials are unlikely to emerge anytime soon, two recent studies including two-way drug comparisons may provide some useful guidance for clinicians on risk-benefit considerations.
+While head-to-head trials are unlikely anytime soon, two recent studies including two-way drug comparisons may provide some useful guidance for clinicians on risk-benefit considerations.

 Here’s what the studies found: